OpenSourcingLaw/ai.law/03-AI_Outputs.md

 Algorithmic pricing services are marketed to businesses offering to set their prices at the optimum level.
 This conduct has been highlighted in research literature as a potential area of interest for regulators.
 Through the configuration of the system in either of the scenarios below, price collusion behaviour is exhibited by the algorithms.

 ### 3.2.1 Scenarios
+The research literature highlights two specific scenarios of interest to regulators.
 Several businesses use the same provider of the pricing algorithm Use of re-enforcement learning algorithms that learn the collusive behaviour

 ## 3.3 Decisioning
 AI decisions with legal or financial effect.
+Austalia's anti-dscrimination legislation prohibits

+### Indirect discriminaiton (adverse impact)

+### Industry focus: Insurance